jimmyislive/blog/content/posts/how-to-prioritize.md

 ## What benefit does doing the task have on your customer / product ?
 You should arrive at a score that quantifies the benefits of prioritizing this task.
 Is it a highly requested feature ?
 Is it a competitive advantage ?
 Does it reduce cost ?
 Does it reduce the time to delivery ?

-No doubt, quantifying the benefit is hard (Document assumptions you need to make in order do it)
+No doubt, quantifying the benefit is hard (Document assumptions you need to make in order to do it)

 Use a scoring method like this to arrive at a score:
 ```